-Complete line 42 only for those costs for which the amortization period begins during your tax year beginning in 2001.
+Complete line 42 only for those costs for which the amortization period begins during your tax year beginning in 2002.

-- Column (a).
+Column (a).
 Describe the costs you are amortizing.
-You may amortize the following. - Pollution control facilities (section 169, limited by section 291 for corporations). - Certain bond premiums (section 171). - Research and experimental expenditures (section 174). - The cost of acquiring a lease (section 178). - Qualified forestation and reforestation costs (section 194).
+You may amortize the following.

+- Pollution control facilities (section 169, limited by section 291 for corporations). - Certain bond premiums (section 171). - Research and experimental expenditures (section 174). - The cost of acquiring a lease (section 178). - Qualified forestation and reforestation costs (section 194).
 See Pub.
-535 for limitations.
-Partnerships and S corporations, see the line 44 instructions below. - Qualified revitalization expenditures (section 1400I).
+535 for details, including limitations and other requirements.
+Partnerships and S corporations, see the line 44 instructions on this page. - Qualified revitalization expenditures (section 1400I).
 These are certain capital expenditures that relate to a qualified revitalization building located in an area designated as a renewal community.
 The amount of qualified revitalization expenditures cannot exceed the commercial revitalization expenditure amount allocated to the qualified revitalization building by the commercial revitalization agency for the state in which the building is located.

 You may elect to either (a) deduct one-half of the expenditures for the year the building is placed in service or (b) amortize all such expenditures ratably over the 120-month period beginning with the month the building is placed in service.
 Report any amortization on line 42.
-Report any deductions on the applicable "Other Deductions" or "Other Expenses" line of your return. - Organizational expenditures for a corporation (section 248) or partnership (section 709). - Optional write-off of certain tax preferences over the period specified in section 59(e). - Certain section 197 intangibles (which must be amortized over 15 years starting with the month the intangibles were acquired), including: - 1.
-Goodwill; - 2.
+Report any deductions on the applicable "Other Deductions" or "Other Expenses" line of your return.
+This deduction is treated as depreciation for purposes of section 1016 (basis adjustment) and section 1250 (ordinary income recapture upon disposition).

+- Organizational expenditures for a corporation (section 248) or partnership (section 709). - Optional write-off of certain tax preferences over the period specified in section 59(e). - Certain section 197 intangibles (which must be amortized over 15 years starting with the month the intangibles were acquired), including: - 1.
+Goodwill: - 2.
 Going concern value; - 3.
-Workforce in place; - Business books and records, operating systems, or any other information base; - 5.
+Workforce in place; - 4.
+Business books and records, operating systems, or any other information base; - 5.
 Any patent, copyright, formula, process, design, pattern, know-how, format, or similar item; - 6.
-Any customer-based intangible (e.g., composition of market or market share): - 7.
+Any customer-based intangible (e.g., composition of market or market share); - 7.
 Any supplier-based intangible; - 8.
-Any license, permit, or other right granted by a governmental unit; - 9.
-Any covenant not to compete entered into in connection with the acquisition of a business; and - 10.
+Any license, permit, or other right granted by a governmental unit;

+- 9. Any covenant not to compete entered into in connection with the acquisition of a business; and - 10.
 Any franchise (other than a sports franchise), trademark, or trade name. - Business start-up expenditures (section 195).
-To elect to amortize start-up expenditures, attach a statement to your income tax return containing:

-- 1. A detailed description of the trade or business, - 2.
+To elect to amortize start-up expenditures, attach a statement to your income tax return containing: - 1.
+A detailed description of the trade or business, - 2.
 The month in which the active trade or business began (or was acquired), - 3.
 The number of months in the amortization period you are selecting (cannot be less than 60), and - 4.
 A description of each start-up expenditure incurred (whether or not paid).